Blacklist MacDirtyCow exploit to open revoked apps on iOS

 What is Blacklist?

-Blacklist app provides a solution for unlocking personal and enterprise-signed apps on iOS 15 to iOS 16.
+Blacklist for iOS provides a solution for unlocking personal and enterprise-signed apps on iOS 15 to iOS 16.
 These apps are frequently obtained from third-party app stores such as Panda Helper or iOSGods.
 However, when the certificate is revoked, these apps become inaccessible.
 Blacklist app resolves this issue by allowing you to continue using these apps without interruption.

-Users have reported that the Blacklist app is effective not only for unlocking enterprise-signed apps revoked by Apple, but also for those sideloaded using a personal certificate through AltStore.
+Users have reported that the Blacklist app is effective not only for unlocking enterprise-signed apps revoked by Apple but also for those sideloaded using a personal certificate through AltStore.
 In addition to Blacklist, you can also utilize the WDBRemoveThreeAppLimit to bypass the three-app limit when sideloading IPA files using a free Apple Developer account.

 For those seeking to prevent app revocations, blocking access to “http://ocsp.apple.com” and “http://ocsp2.apple.com” can stop iOS from downloading revocation files to your device.
 By doing so, your device will continue to believe that the app is not revoked.

 As an alternative solution, you may consider the Whitelist app.
-This open source tool enables you to bypass blacklisted enterprise-signed apps on your iPhone or iPad, allowing them to run even after revoke.
+This open-source tool enables you to bypass blacklisted enterprise-signed apps on your iPhone or iPad, allowing them to run even after revoke.
 Both, Blacklist and Whitelist uses the MacDirtyCow exploit to overwrite blacklist restrictions and revoked apps on iOS 15 – iOS 15.7.1 and iOS 16 – iOS 16.1.2.

-Download Blacklist IPA
+How to install Blacklist IPA

 Blacklist IPA can be installed on all non-jailbroken devices running iOS 15 – iOS 16.1.2 (excluding iOS 15.7.2 and iOS 16.2 and newer) with IPA installers.
 To unblock all private or enterprise-signed apps on iOS 15 to iOS 16.1.2 on jailed devices, simply install the IPA file using Sideloadly.
+Blacklist KFD is available for iOS 16 – iOS 16.5 on iPhone XS and newer.

 iOS 14: Install the app with TrollStore.